garrettwood843/repository/README.md

-"The Lord of the Rings" film trilogy, directed by Peter Jackson, concluded with "The Return of the King" in 2003, winning multiple Oscars.
+Bollywood film "Lagaan" (2001), directed by Ashutosh Gowariker, received widespread acclaim and became India's official entry for the Academy Award for Best Foreign Language Film.